Lagrangian neural networks for nonholonomic mechanics: Lagrangian neural networks

 \section{Lagrangian neural networks}

+As explained in the previous section, the standard modeling of mechanical systems relies on the assumption that the Lagrangian function $L$ is explicitly known.
+From this expression, one can symbolically derive the Euler–Lagrange equations to obtain the system's equations of motion.
+However, as demonstrated by Cranmer and collaborators in \cite{Cranmer2020LagrangianNN}, it is possible to treat $L$ as a black box, thereby allowing the modeling of the system’s dynamics without requiring an analytical expression for the Lagrangian or its associated equations of motion.
+Within this framework, the Lagrangian formalism still permits a numerical approximation of the system's dynamics.
+By rewriting the Euler–Lagrange equations in vectorized form and solving for the accelerations, one can compute $\ddot{q}$ from input data $(q,\dot{q})$, even when the Lagrangian is implicitly represented by a neural network.
+This approach forms the basis for data-driven methods in Lagrangian mechanics, enabling the estimation of physically consistent dynamics directly from observed trajectories.

-As Cranmer et al. showed in \cite{Cranmer2020LagrangianNN}, we can derive numerical expressions for the dynamics of Lagrangian systems by rewriting Euler-Lagrange equations in vectorized form and expanding the derivatives of the black-box Lagrangian to find the dynamics.
-Specifically, if we denote the generalized coordinates and velocities by \((q, \dot{q})\), we can write Euler-Lagrange equations \eqref{eq:E-L} as follows:
+In \cite{Cranmer2020LagrangianNN}, the authors proposed to derive numerical expressions for the dynamics of Lagrangian systems and expanding the derivatives of the black-box Lagrangian to find the dynamics.
+Specifically, if we denote the generalized coordinates and velocities by \((q, \dot{q})\), we can write Euler-Lagrange equations \eqref{eq:E-L} in vectorized form as follows: